open-pioneer/trails-starter/docs/reference/Services.md

     function ExampleComponent() {
         // Of type HelloWorldService, or `unknown` if no type has been registered. const service = useService("hello.HelloWorldService");
     }
     ```

+-   Using the `ServiceType` helper directly:

+    ```ts
+    // ExampleService.ts
+    import { Service, ServiceType } from "@open-pioneer/runtime";

+    interface References {
+        // Automatically resolves to the registered type
+        // or compilation fails if no type has been registered.
+        helloWorldService: ServiceType<"hello.HelloWorldService">;
+    }

+    class ExampleService implements Service {
+        constructor(options: ServiceOptions<References>) {}
+    }
+    ```